 Meet The Superintendent

-Dr. Randall Gary is in his 1st year as Superintendent of Spartanburg District Five Schools.
-He officially stepped into the role in July of 2019, and is thrilled to join the District Five family!
+Dr. Randall Gary is in his fourth year as Superintendent of Spartanburg District Five Schools.
+He officially stepped into the role in July of 2019, and loves being a part of the District Five family!
 A 1993 graduate of South Carolina State University, Dr. Gary received his Bachelor of Science degree in Civil Engineering Technology.

 In 2013, the seasoned administrator moved to Lexington School District Three in Batesburg-Leesville, S.C. to take on the role of Assistant Superintendent of Personnel and Administration.
 Just two years later, in July of 2015, he was tapped as Superintendent of Lexington Three.
 During his tenure as Superintendent, Dr. Gary worked to implement the district’s first one-to-one technology initiative in grades 1-12, instituted multiple choice program options for students, including the e21 Early College and Montessori programs, and expanded Career and Technology Education (CATE) offerings in the district, working hand in hand with the State Department and neighboring school districts.
 Under his guidance, the district’s elementary school, Batesburg-Leesville Elementary, was recognized as a Palmetto’s Finest school in 2018, making history as Lexington Three’s first school to ever earn the prestigious honor.